Vlados117v/FractalFun/README.md

 # FractalFun
-I am still working, w8 a litle )
+Its my first serious script ))
+I am  only learning, please, say what u think about it !!!